Is Audio Interface Same As Headphone Amp? Answered & Explained!

 Similarly, the set of components that connect your computer to your speakers is called a digital-to-analog converter or DAC.
 However, the speaker output doesn’t contain an amplification system.
 So, you will require either an amplifier and a pair of passive speakers or a pair of active monitor speakers with built-in amplifiers to listen to your audio interface’s output.

 Headphones, on the other hand, do not feature built-in amplifiers.
 Hence, most audio interfaces provide an alternative output called the headphone output.
 The headphone output contains an additional component on top of the DAC: a built-in headphone amp.
-This amplifier will boost the audio signals from the DAC to make them loud and powerful enough to drive headphones.

 However, you’ll notice that some headphones work fine even when plugged into a general speaker output.
 It’s because these headphones have a low impedance level.
 Impedance is the amount of resistance to electricity that an electronic device creates.
-In other words, higher impedance means it requires more power to function, whereas low impedance means it doesn’t.
-Furthermore, most studio-quality headphones tend to have a higher impedance to ensure better quality sound and bass response.
-So, an audio interface needs to have a powerful headphone amp to ensure it can handle studio headphones.

 Furthermore, an audio interface provides other functions.
 I’ve listed the major ones and described each shortly as follows: